 This search is similar to internet search engines you may be familiar with (like Google).
-Multiple words separated by spaces will find documents with both terms (an AND operator is assumed).
-If you wish to find documents with either of a number of seach terms, put an OR between them.
+Multiple words separated by spaces will find documents containing all search terms (an AND operator is assumed).
+If you wish to find documents that contain any of a number of search terms, add an OR between them.
+Alternatively, a term preceeded by a '+' will be specifically included in the results while a term preceeded by a '-' will be excluded.
 The following search expression tips may be helpful:

 - Searches are case insensitive.